 The Utah theatre community has refused to be left behind.
 So far, two theatre companies have announced that they will stream a production online.
 This is not the first time that Utah companies have streamed productions, but this is the first time that the companies have done so under the extreme circumstances that the coronavirus has imposed on theatre companies.
 For most groups, this is a noble experiment.

 To see how the streaming experience is working, I bought a “ticket” to stream Utah’s first two coronavirus-era recorded productions.
+We are updating this list of productions periodically as new streaming shows are announced, so check back often.

 The Ziegfeld Theater’s Newsies (March 20-April 5, 2020), cost: $9.50 (link)